ShalevG114/ShalevG114/README.md

 ## 🏅 Achievements

-- Was at Google offices at the age of 14!
+- Presented at Google offices at the age of 14!

 ### Languages